Ashu-hub/All-About-Java/java8 Notes.md

 ## what's a Streams:-

-	One of the major new features in Java 8 is the introduction of the stream functionality – java.util.stream – which contains classes for processing sequences of elements.
+	One of the major new features in Java 8 is the introduction of the stream functionality – java.util.stream – **which contains classes for processing sequences of elements.**
 	Streams is itself a final class in java.util.stream package.
-Stream is public Interface which extends BaseStream.
+Stream is also a public Interface which extends BaseStream.

 ## Streams Vs Collections:-

 	Streams differ from collections in several ways:-
 	1. No storage - A stream is not a data structure that stores elements, it conveys elements from a source such as a data structure, an array,through a pipeline of computational operations.
-	2. Functional in nature.  - An operation on a stream produces a result, but does not modify its source.
-For example, filtering a Stream obtained from a collection produces a new Stream without the filtered elements, rather than removing elements from the source collection.
+	2. Functional in nature.  - An operation on a stream produces a result, but **does not modify its source.**  For example, filtering a Stream obtained from a collection produces a new Stream without the filtered elements, rather than removing elements from the source collection.
 	3. Consumable -  The elements of a stream are only visited once during the life of a stream.
 Like an Iterator, a new stream must be generated to revisit the same elements of the source.
 	In contrast, a Collection is a container of objects (elements).
 You can't get (retrieve) an object from a collection unless the object was previously added to the collection.